-American and California Native Author, Artist, and Poet, Loretta Boyer McClellan, sees the art of writing as an exciting medium and source of abundant joy.
+American Author, Loretta Boyer McClellan, sees the art of writing as an exciting medium and source of abundant joy.
 A freelance writer, journalist, content manager, grant writer and researcher; communications expert with donor development, fundraising and event planning strengths; and certified in Basic Grant Proposal Writing, Loretta is an author of six books of fiction, nonfiction, and poetry.
 Her multilayered career, including fine art in multiple media and graphic design, “sized the canvas,” so to speak, for a fruitful life of expression.

 Her initial experience with creative writing was in first grade.
 Her teacher scribbled (layperson’s term for “gesture drawing”) with green marker on each student’s paper, then instructed them to write about their illustration.
 Loretta’s work was titled, “Sabertooth Tiger Tooth in the Grass.”
 Receiving a gold star for her efforts, this was the beginning of many writing ventures that would prove a lifelong opportunity for happiness.
 In her Junior and Senior years of high school, Loretta became a journalist, writing, editing, and designing layouts and award-winning graphics for her school’s publication, including embracing her role as Co-Editor in the spring semester of her Senior year.
 While receiving an Art degree in college, Loretta began her career as a graphic designer, artist, and illustrator, later continuing writing for various news and magazine publications as a reporter, editor, and ghost writer, and writing and design in Communications Management positions in healthcare, real estate, and nonprofit arts organizations.
-In addition to teaching in the Arts, Loretta founded her own creative firm, McClellan Creative, providing brand design, public relations, and communications for a national clientele.
-In 2020, McClellan Creative shifted focus away from marcom management to journalism, fine art, and brand design, to allocate more time for writing books.
+In addition to teaching in the Arts, Loretta founded her own creative firm, McClellan Creative, providing brand design and fine art in multiple media for a national clientele.